karmdesai/fastTextWeb/README.md

 # fastTextWeb

 [fastText](https://fasttext.cc) is a library provided by Facebook, Inc. for efficient text classification and representation learning.
-It's great for creating highly accurate text classification models in a short period of time.
+It's great for creating highly accurate text classification models in a short period.
 However, it can't easily be used to serve predictions on the web - **fastTextWeb** aims to solve this issue.
 The project was compiled into JavaScript using Emscripten and can be run using Node.

 ## Installation
 ```sh